West Berlin, New Jersey

 West Berlin is an unincorporated community and census-designated place (CDP) located within Berlin Township in Camden County, in the U.S. state of New Jersey.
+As of the 2020 census, West Berlin had a population of 2,686.
 The area is served as United States Postal Service ZIP Code 08091.

-As of the 2000 United States census, the population for ZIP Code Tabulation Area 08091 was 5,237.

 Diggerland expanded into the United States and opened a park in West Berlin, New Jersey in 2014.

 Demographics

 West Berlin first appeared as a census designated place in the 2020 U.S. census.